rezakj/iCellR/README.md

 </p>

-- Perform other dimensionality reductiond (tSNE, UMAP, KNetL, PHATE, diffusion map)
+- Perform other dimensionality reductions (tSNE, UMAP, KNetL, PHATE, destiny, diffusion maps)

 We recommend tSNE, UMAP and KNetL.
 KNetL is fundamentally more powerful.